 One of the lowlights of the SAT’s history was notched in 2003, when the Harvard Educational Review published an article called “Correcting the SAT’s Ethnic and Social-Class Bias: A Method for Reestimating SAT Scores.”
 In a now famous study alleging racial bias in the nation’s leading college-readiness diagnostic, long time employee of the Educational Testing Service, Roy Freedle observed a gap of more than 200 points between average scores for white and black students.
 The finding underscored the deep-seated flaws resident in our most treasured educational testing instrument.

-A 2010 study reported that SAT and ACT scores perpetuate racial inequality.
 Naturally, this was exceptionally problematic with more than 1.6 million students taking the exam in a given year.
 Though the Educational Testing Service did its darnedest to refute Freedle’s findings, the researcher’s conclusions have proven difficult to erase from our collective assumptions about the SAT.

 Freedle identified what he called a “differential item functioning” (DIF), a phenomenon whereby reading comprehension is influenced by any number of cultural factors.
 The research deduced that this phenomenon almost certainly played a determinant role in the gap between the scores of black and white students.